michaellopezii/2025_AMLDS_DTW_Google_Trends/README.md

 # How To Cite

 All code and datasets here are our own.
 Please note to *not* directly use this GitHub repository to cite the original code.
-If you want to cite our work accordingly, please use the following BibTeX code.
+If you want to cite our work accordingly, please use the following BibTeX entry.
 The paper is currently available at the arXiv pre-print server.
+We will update it accordingly it has been indexed by the conference organizers.

 ```bibtex
 @misc{lopezUtilizing2025,